Tiarait/ExtendedChipGroup/README.md

 # ExtendedChipGroup
-ExtendedChipGroup inherits from ChipGroup which was added in google material library.
+ExtendedChipGroup extend from ChipGroup which was added in google material library.
 I added a function to control the max number of lines, as well as buttons for while / hiding chips

 [Youtube](https://www.youtube.com/watch?v=Wczd4a_lLx4&feature=youtu.be)